aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/accessing-cells-of-a-worksheet/_index.md

 If you create a blank worksheet at the start, the count of [Cells](https://apireference.aspose.com/java/cells/com.aspose.cells/Cells) collection is zero.
 When you use this approach to access a cell, it will check whether this cell exists in the collection or not.
 If yes, it returns the cell object in the collection otherwise, it creates a new [Cell](https://apireference.aspose.com/java/cells/com.aspose.cells/Cell) object, adds the object to the [Cells](https://apireference.aspose.com/java/cells/com.aspose.cells/Cells) collection and then returns the object.
 This approach is the easiest way to access the cell if you are familiar with Microsoft Excel but it's slower than other approaches.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-UsingCellName-UsingCellName.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-UsingCellName-UsingCellName.java" >}}